-Propane Gei Propane General Usage Guide
+Propane General Usage Guide

 APPLIANCE APPROX. BTU/HR

 Alde® System 11,000 - 18,700

-Cooktop 3,700 - 7,200

-Refrigerator 1420
+What's That Smell?

 An odor like garlic can occur when the LP bottle is almost empty.
 The smell will go away when the bottle is refilled.
 If the odor persists after the bottle is refilled, turn off all gas valves and have your system inspected by a nuCamp dealer or other qualified service technician.